 Term frequencies

 The initial step in examining the discussions of the Wehrmacht in the Bundestag is to explore when this term was mentioned and by whom.
-A frequency analysis allows to investigate trends in the term’s prominence over time.
+A frequency analysis allows us to investigate trends in the term’s prominence over time.
 To this end, both the absolute frequency and relative frequency of the term “Wehrmacht” are determined based on the year and the speaker’s party affiliation.
 The absolute frequency refers to the raw number of instances of the term in a given legislative period, indicating its frequency of use and distribution across parties.
 This number is juxtaposed with the total count of tokens in that period’s debates to derive the relative frequency.

 When counting the mentions of the Wehrmacht, all tokens including “wehrmacht” as a substring are considered.
 This way, the process can account for commonly occurring German compound words such as “Wehrmachtsangehöriger” (member of the Wehrmacht) or “Wehrmachtsaustellung” (Wehrmacht exhibition), which consequently will be counted as separate mentions of the Wehrmacht itself.
 The frequency analysis is also crucial in informing the subsequent analytical steps.
 In time frames with very low frequencies, a term's relation cannot be modeled reliably.